Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Method

 \section{Method}

-We provide an overview of DGMarbles in ~\Cref{fig:method-overview}.
+We provide an overview of Gaussian Marbles in ~\Cref{fig:method-overview}.
 We take as input a casually captured monocular video (i.e., a sequence of images captured by a single camera traversing a dynamic scene).
-We begin by initializing a set of Gaussian ``marbles'' for each frame.
-We consider these initial marbles to have trajectories of length 1.
-We next seek to merge these disjoint sets of short-trajectory marbles into much longer trajectories.
-We use a bottom-up divide-and-conquer merging strategy as depicted in \Cref{fig:hierarchical-motion}: we take two temporally adjacent marble sets, and merge them into a single set of marbles with trajectories of doubled length, and iterate this until we have fewer sets of marbles with much longer trajectories.
-Each iteration of the merging stage involves a short optimization, where we use rendering losses, tracking losses, and geometric regularizations, to guide the marble sets into correspondence.
-At inference, we use the learned Gaussian trajectories to render into any timestep.
+We begin by initializing a set of Gaussian ``marbles'' for each frame, and we consider these initial marbles to have trajectories of length 1.
+Then, we seek to merge these disjoint sets of short-trajectory marbles into longer trajectories.
+To build up trajectories, we employ a bottom-up divide-and-conquer merging strategy as depicted in \Cref{fig:hierarchical-motion}: we repeatedly take two temporally adjacent marble sets, and merge them into a single set of marbles with trajectories of doubled length.
+Each iteration of the merging involves a short optimization, where we use rendering losses, tracking losses, and geometric regularizations, to guide the marble sets into correspondence.
+At inference, we use the learned Gaussian trajectories to render into a timestep.
+In this section, we provide a detailed outline of this optimization strategy.